rollup/rollup/docs/999-big-list-of-options.md

 Whether to extend the global variable defined by the `name` option in `umd` or `iife` formats.
 When `true`, the global variable will be defined as `(global.name = global.name || {})`.
 When false, the global defined by `name` will be overwritten like `(global.name = {})`.

+#### output.externalImportAssertions

+Type: `boolean`<br> CLI: `--externalImportAssertions`/`--no-externalImportAssertions`<br> Default: `true`

+Whether to add import assertions to external imports in the output if the output format is `es`.
+By default, assertions are taken from the input files, but plugins can add or remove assertions later.
+E.g. `import "foo" assert {type: "json"}` will cause the same import to appear in the output unless the option is set to `false`.
+Note that all imports of a module need to have consistent assertions, otherwise a warning is emitted.

 #### output.generatedCode

 Type: `"es5" | "es2015" | { arrowFunctions?: boolean, constBindings?: boolean, objectShorthand?: boolean, preset?: "es5" | "es2015", reservedNamesAsProps?: boolean, symbols?: boolean }`<br> CLI: `--generatedCode <preset>`<br> Default: `"es5"`